codeoverflow-org/nodecg-io-docs/docs/getting_started/install.md

 npm run build
 ```

-## Add nodecg-io directory to the nodecg config:
+## Add nodecg-io directory to the nodecg config

 Modify the nodecg configuration in `path/to/nodecg/cfg/nodecg.json`, here is an example config: